Different

 It also had more neutral properties which translated in less coloration.

-Measurements showed that rumble was less prominent as in conventional
+Measurements showed that rumble was several decibels compared to conventional

 mats.